 The vector graphics era began in the 1960s with the development of the first computer-based drawing systems.
 The first such system was developed by Ivan Sutherland, a computer scientist at MIT, in 1963.
 Known as Sketchpad, it allowed users to draw simple shapes on a computer screen using a light pen.

-In the mid-1960s, a company called General Electric developed a computer-based drawing system called the GE 4D.
+In the mid-1960s, General Electric developed a computer-based drawing system called the GE 4D.
 It used vector graphics, which allowed users to create complex drawings by defining lines and curves using mathematical equations.

-In the 1970s, a company called Evans & Sutherland developed a vector graphics system called Picture System.
-It was used for creating computer-generated images for movies and television shows.
+In the 1970s, Evans & Sutherland developed a vector graphics system called Picture System.
+It was used to create computer-generated images for movies and television shows.

 Raster Graphics Era

 The raster graphics era began in the late 1970s with the development of the first bitmap display systems.
-The first such system was developed by Xerox PARC in 1973.
+Xerox PARC developed the first such system in 1973.
 Known as the Alto, it used a bitmap display to create images on a computer screen.

 In the 1980s, Apple introduced the Macintosh, which used a bitmap display and a graphical user interface (GUI) to make computing more accessible to the average person.
 Microsoft followed suit with the release of Windows in 1985.